 1 RaleighSee on map

 Our state’s seat of government serves as an arts and culture capital, too.
 At downtown’s CAM Raleigh, study contemporary oil paintings, marionettes and interactive light sculptures.
-Visit 35 working artists at Artspace.
+Visit dozens of working artists at Artspace.
 It’s part exhibit space, part art classroom, part open studio.
 For live tunes nearly every night, take in a show at downtown’s Lincoln Theatre.
 The soundtrack includes alt-country, rap and psychedelic rock.

 2 DurhamSee on map